All You Need to Know Before Visiting Schonbrunn Palace

 10

-The amount of time you will need to spend at Schönbrunn Palace will vary depending on the type of tickets and guided tour you choose.
-Typically, most visitors spend about half a day exploring the highlights of Schönbrunn Palace.
+How long you spend at Schönbrunn Palace depends on the tickets and tours you choose.
+Most people spend about half a day seeing the main highlights.

-Note: If you are interested in learning about the history of Schönbrunn Palace, I have included a link to a comprehensive resource in the sources section of this post.
-This resource will provide you with information on the palace’s transformation from a hunting ground in the 14th century to the magnificent architectural gem it is today.
+Note: If you want to learn about the history of Schönbrunn Palace, check out the link in the sources section of this post.
+It will tell you how the palace changed from a hunting ground in the 14th century to the beautiful building it is today.

 1. The Palace

-You can opt to overlook any section of Schönbrunn Palace, but not the main palace.
+You can skip some parts of Schönbrunn Palace, but not the main palace.

 9